irinaespejo/docker-madminer-madgraph/README.md

 This is a dockerization of the dependencies for a successful deployment of MadMiner (J. Brehmer, K. Cranmer, and F. Kling).
-It includes custom patches and compatible versions of:
+It includes custom patches (by J.Brehmer) and compatible versions of:

     ROOT from rootproject/root-ubuntu16
     MG5_aMC_v2_6_2